What Is an Expert Network?

 How to Use an Expert Network

 The standard tool available at most expert networks is the expert call.
 These are one-on-one calls where a client can connect for a phone consultation with an expert from a relevant industry or specific company who can provide otherwise hard-to-find insights unique to that individual’s role.
-Expert networks like GLG offer qualitative and quantitative research options beyond 1:1 calls, including focus groups and highly targeted market research surveys.
+For example, a client looking to understand the supply and demand for alternative proteins was able to close gaps in their research by using GLG expert calls to speak directly with former executives at leading companies in the space such as Eat Just or Beyond Meat.

 What Are the Benefits of an Expert Network?

 One of the key benefits of expert networks is that they can provide clients access to a wide range of experts with different areas of expertise.
 For example, an investor interested in the healthcare industry might want to speak to experts in drug development, medical devices, and healthcare policy.
 An expert network like GLG can provide access to experts in any of these areas, which can be difficult to find through other means.
+In addition, expert networks are beneficial when it comes to get timely insights in a changing environment.
+For example, during the rapid fall of Silicon Valley Bank, investment managers across the globe relied on GLG’s readily available network to get timely insights on the outlook for the banking industry, within just hours of the news breaking.

 Expert networks also provide space for clients and experts to conduct their work in a blinded manner as appropriate.
 For example, GLG’s clients may choose to conduct work on a blinded basis in order to minimize the potential for bias or speculation in the space.
 It’s important to recognize that there are certain constraints on the information experts can share, including never sharing confidential information.
 The best expert networks implement rigorous compliance standards that limit the exchange of information, safeguarding both client and expert from potential risk.
-Another benefit of expert networks is that they can provide a more efficient and cost-effective way for investors to gain access to industry insights.
-They provide access to a wide range of experts in a relatively short period and at a lower cost.
-When seeking out an expert network, look for depth of experience, both in the professionals helping you reach your research goals and the network that fuels its insights.

 For more, read our articles on expert networks: